greghaynes/Afproto/README.md

 is prefixed by the escape byte.
 That byte is then x-or'd with 0x20.
 As an example, 0x7E in a message would become 0x7E5E.

 Immediately following the data is a 16bit CRC (xmodem).
+The CRC checks the serialized data (including escape characters).

 Immediately following the CRC is the end byte.